Please email me if you would like a copy of any of these publications.

 O’Neill, S., Boykoff, M., Day, S. and Niemeyer, S. (2013) On the use of imagery for climate change engagement.
 Global Environmental Change 23, 413–421 (Paper)

-In: Palutikof et al. (eds.)
-Climate Adaptation Futures, Wiley-Blackwell.
-87-93 (Brown, K., O’Neill, S. and Fabricius, C. (2013) Social science understandings of transformation.
+Brown, K., O’Neill, S. and Fabricius, C. (2013) Social science understandings of transformation.
 In: ISSC and UNESCO, World Social Science Report 2013: Changing Global Environments, OECD Publishing/Unesco Publishing, 100–106 (Chapter)

 Whitmarsh, L., O’Neill, S. and Lorenzoni, I. (2013) Public engagement with climate change: what do we know, and where do we go from here?
 International Journal of Media and Cultural Politics 9, 7-25 (Abstract)